Small Group Tour ●IJT Classic

 Day 11-12

-On day 12 we'll board a leisurely cruise travelling towards the coast.
-We'll disembark at Iwase, a beautifully preserved port district that once played an important role in the region's trade.
+Based in Toyama City, cruise further towards the coast, disembarking at Iwase, a beautifully preserved port district that once played an important role in the region's trade.
 Today, the area is known for its relaxed atmosphere, lined with small shops, cafés, sake breweries, and traditional sweet shops.

 -